KyerHarris/Startup/README.md

 3/10 Startup JS
     I loved to make this project.
 CSS and html without Javascript feel so empty, but as soon as you add in the javaScript the code sputters to life.
 Suddenly I have a reason to make my html elements and css elements functional.
 My buttons actually mean something.
 My website actually has purpose.
 Up next I need to work on making my functions async and returning promises so that they can run in tandem with my main thread.

+3/22 Node.js/Express
+    It's so easy to use.
+Writing get and posts are so simple, it formats the url for you and all you have to do is tell it what to accept.
+    "const apiRouter = express.Router();
+    app.use(`/api`, apiRouter);"
+    this well set up your path and allow you to handle all requests that include /api. from there you can differentiate between what they have after /api with other calls in a similar fashion.
+It's so simple.